damanic/Lemonstand-V1__Installer/readme.md

 ##### Includes Update Center for Community Updates
 This will install Lemonstand V1 along with an UpdateCenter configuration that applies important security fixes from GITHUB.

+## PHP
+PHP Version 5, 5.3 or higher.

 ## Install

 - Pull the repo or download a release ZIP: https://github.com/damanic/Lemonstand-V1__Installer/releases